Tegbircoder/COMP331-Final-Project/README.md

 ---

 ## Project Overview
-This project analyzes the **Adult Income Dataset** from the UCI Machine Learning Repository to evaluate data quality issues and identify fairness and bias concerns in preparation for machine learning classification tasks.
-The dataset contains **32,537 records** describing demographic and employment features such as age, sex, race, education, workclass, and income level.
+The Adult Income dataset (32,537 rows) from the UCI Machine Learning Repository is examined for data quality in this study.
+The dataset's demographic, employment, and income-related characteristics are used to forecast whether a person makes more than $50,000 a year.
+Because model accuracy, fairness, and ethical reliability are directly impacted by missing values, discrepancies, and demographic imbalances, data quality is essential.
+In accordance with course principles from Weeks 10 (ETL and Data Warehousing) and 11 (Data Mining, Bias, and Fairness), this report assesses three fundamental aspects of data quality: completeness, validity/consistency, and fairness/bias.

 This work corresponds to **Option 2: Data Mining Quality & Bias Analysis** from the COMP 331 Final Project guidelines.